greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 [^7]: Green, D. N. (2020). *Jacob: A brief theological introduction*.
 Neal A. Maxwell Institute for Religious Scholarship

-Inspired by these kinds of readings, my goal in this essay is to offer further nuance to Jacob's temple sermon and to ask how that nuance might inform the sexual ethic that individuals and denominations that read the Book of Mormon draw from it.
+Inspired by these kinds of readings (but taking a different approach), my goal in this essay is to offer further nuance to Jacob's temple sermon and to ask how that nuance might inform the sexual ethic that individuals and denominations that read the Book of Mormon draw from it.
 I will begin by describing the inherent subjectivity involved in the interpretation of scripture.
 This is important for making clear the perspective *I bring* to reading the Book of Mormon.
 Perhaps more importantly, it also sets the stage for my first argument: that to understand Jacob's sexual ethic, we must first understand *Jacob's own* approach to scripture.
 Finally, I will place Jacob's sexual ethic within his approach to scripture and comment on how this placement may affect how Jacob 2 is interpreted today.

 ## On Scripture and Subjectivity